What's your name?

 We hope our take on user research made sense.
 But this might leave you wondering, “If I’m skipping user research how do I start crafting my sales pitch?”

-That exact question is explored poetically in this Chapter 4: Product Page Optimization.
+That exact question is explored poetically in CHAPTER 4: Product Page Optimization.